hack2skill/oneAPI-GenAI-Hackathon-2023/README.md

 ### Future Scope:
-   A Fine tuned model may improve the results.
+   A Fine tuning a bigger model using proper relevanr dataset may improve the results.